Illustrated portrait of Jesper Armouti-Hansen

 Behavioral and organizational economics

 My academic work studies incentives, motivation, social preferences, reference-dependent choice, and organizational design.
-Current projects evaluate the predictive completeness of social preference theories using machine learning benchmarks, and study frequency-report scoring rules for belief elicitation — asking what can be inferred from discrete reports under different scoring-rule designs.
+Current projects evaluate the predictive completeness of social preference theories using machine learning benchmarks, and study frequency-report scoring rules for belief elicitation by asking what latent beliefs can be inferred from discrete count reports under different scoring-rule designs.

 Teaching